Over 1,000 people gather to oppose ‘No Billag’ initiative

 The Berner Zeitung reported on Wednesday that around 1,500 - 2,000 people participated in the demonstration.

-Among the crowd were hundreds of journalists who held up candles and lights in support of the Swiss Broadcasting Corporation (SBC) and publicly-funded media outlets in the country.
+Among the crowd were hundreds of journalists who held up candles and lights in support of the Swiss Broadcasting Corporation (SBC), swissinfo.ch's parent company, and publicly funded media outlets in the country.
 They warned of a sudden “lights-out” situation, which they say would be the direct consequence of the initiative being accepted.

 + Learn more about the licence fee vote. external link